 Traditional Assessment Approaches

-Traditional assessment approaches for learning outcomes usually involve some feedback form, written exam or test paper.
-This allows teachers to evaluate whether the learners have achieved the desired goals and/or mastered the subject matter as required.
+Traditional assessment approaches for learning outcomes usually involve some kind of feedback form, written exam or test paper.
+This allows trainers and teachers to evaluate whether the learners have achieved the desired goals and/or mastered the subject matter as required.

 Authentic Assessment Methods